aiforged/docs/services/understanding-services.md

 ![](../assets/24.png)

-* Opens the Document Categories for the Project in which the Service is Contains
+* Opens the Document Categories for the Project in which the Service is Contains [Click Here](documents/document-categories.md)

 ![](../assets/25.png)